cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Summary:**

 - This update represents mostly a lot of internal structure changes.
 We swapped out the underlying Desktop architecture and refactored all of the backend code to prepare for an open-source release.
-- If you choose to install Cypress from the {% url 'CLI Tool' cli-tool %} you must update to the latest version `0.9.1`.
-Just run `npm install -g cypress` and then you can run {% url '`cypress install`' cli-tool#cypress-install %}.
+- If you choose to install Cypress from the {% url 'CLI Tool' command-line %} you must update to the latest version `0.9.1`.
+Just run `npm install -g cypress` and then you can run {% url '`cypress install`' command-line#cypress-install %}.
 You don't need to do anything if you update from within the Desktop GUI itself.

 **Features:**